 Non-levy employer apprenticeship funding

-For non-levied employers, such as most Primary Care providers, both the employer and the government pay the training provider for apprenticeship training – currently 10% from the employer and 90% from the Government.
+For non-levied employers, such as most Primary Care providers, both the employer and the government pay the training provider for apprenticeship training – 5% from the employer and 95% from the Government from April 2019.

 The Government want to make sure there is a well-managed gradual transition for smaller employers away from the previous system and onto the apprenticeship service and will, therefore, be extending current non-levy contracts for 12 months from April 2019 to March 2020.